hopez13/aosp_kernel_build/kleaf/docs/ddk/workspace.md

 `init.py` will run `repo sync` as part of the process.
 To skip this so you can run `repo sync` manually, add the `--nosync` flag to `init.py`.

+See [workspace_example.sh](workspace_example.sh) for a complete example.

+If you need to refresh the prebuilts and the source tree for Kleaf tooling to point to the latest build on `common-android15-6.6`, simply re-run the `init.py` script with the exact same arguments.

+If you need to use a different branch or build ID, simply re-run the `init.py` script with the exact same arguments and modified `--branch` or `--build_id`.

 ## Root MODULE.bazel